19 Things To Do In York That You Need To Try

 Credit: Bettys

 Bettys has become a Yorkshire institution over the years, so it should come as absolutely no surprise to see it on this list.
-Located on the bustling St Helen’s Square, guests can watch the world go by while enjoying the team room’s array of fine cakes, bakes and hot drinks, with plenty of Fat Rascals on offer if you really want to get into the Yorkshire spirit.
+Located on the bustling St Helen’s Square just a few minutes, Bettys historic tea room was founded in 1919, and the York branch opened in 1936.
+Guests can watch the world go by while enjoying the team room’s array of fine cakes, bakes and hot drinks, with plenty of Fat Rascals on offer if you really want to get into the Yorkshire spirit.

+The interior is an elegant Art Deco space inspired by the ocean liner Queen Mary.
+Popular choices include a traditional afternoon tea, freshly baked scones and the handmade cakes and pastries.
 Make sure you try A Fat Rascal, created at Betty’s Tearoom.
 If you’re looking for gifts, Bettys is definitely the place to be, with tons of artisan chocolates and cakes available to take away.
-Find them at Bettys, 6-8 St. Helen’s Square, York, YO1 8QP.

 5. Take a stroll around the City Walls